devj3ns/lifely/README.md

  An app I made in february 2020 which helps you to manage and achieve your goals and big fives.

- Regarding the code: if I were to redo the app today, I would program a lot differently :)
+ Regarding the code: if I were to redo the app today, I would program a lot differently.
+I learned a lot since then :)